Fine Arts Museum in Ho Chi Minh City. All photos by Christian Berg.

 1 p.m.: Ho Chi Minh City boasts an incredibly colourful history.
 Spend an afternoon checking out some of the better museums within the city centre.
 The War Remnants Museum is chock-full of exhibits and photos that will give you deeper insight into the American War.
 For art lovers, the Fine Arts Museum is a graceful old mansion with a wealth of gorgeous pieces.
 And for those who just want something different, FITO Museum consistently earns rave reviews for its unusual portrayal of traditional medicine in Vietnam.

-7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Mountain Retreat, or Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
+7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
 Both restaurants are popular, so book ahead.
-Or, if you’re ready to go out with a party, book a table on the legendary Bonsai Cruise.
+Or, if you need a break from the streets, book a table on the legendary Bonsai Cruise.